Key responsibilities for fundraisers

 - the aggregate gross income and aggregate direct expenditure incurred in all appeals conducted in the financial year.

-If a person serving on the governing body of an organisation is receiving remuneration, payment or other benefit from the organisation then approval is required in advance.
 An application for approval must be made in writing and sent in advance by email to Charity Inquiries or by post to PO Box 22 Bathurst, NSW 2795.

 You must notify us when details change for your organisation or appeal such as changes to authority holder’s:

-- contact person/s
+- contact person(s)

 - name or address